-Unlike some cities where white-collar or blue-collar occupations dominate the local economy, Indianapolis is neither predominantly one nor the other.
-Instead, it has a mixed workforce of both white- and blue-collar jobs.
+Indianapolis is neither predominantly blue-collar nor white-collar, instead having a mixed workforce of both blue-collar and white-collar jobs.
 Overall, Indianapolis is a city of sales and office workers, professionals, and service providers.
-There are especially a lot of people living in Indianapolis who work in office and administrative support (15.26%), sales jobs (10.67%), and management occupations (7.97%).
+There are especially a lot of people living in Indianapolis who work in office and administrative support (15.00%), sales jobs (10.74%), and management occupations (8.29%).

 Also of interest is that Indianapolis has more people living here who work in computers and math than 95% of the places in the US.